-If you or a loved one has been arrested for a violation of probation in Florida, one of the first questions is almost always:
+If you or a loved one has been arrested for a violation of probation in Florida, the first question is almost always:

 Usually, no.